High estrogen on trt symptoms: What happens when your balance shifts

 The relationship

-For men undergoing testosterone replacement therapy (TRT), the primary goal is usually to alleviate the fatigue, brain fog, and libido loss associated with hypogonadism.
-However, the endocrine system operates on a complex feedback loop.
-When you introduce exogenous testosterone (testosterone from outside the body), your body does not simply store it all as testosterone.
-A predictable percentage of that hormone is chemically converted into estradiol, the most potent form of estrogen.[1]
+TRT can raise estradiol because some administered testosterone is aromatized into estradiol, and this can cause estrogen-related side effects in some men.
+The endocrine system operates on a complex feedback loop, and when you introduce exogenous testosterone (testosterone from outside the body), your body does not simply store it all as testosterone.
+A predictable percentage of that hormone is chemically converted into estradiol, a biologically active estrogen.[1]

 This conversion is a natural physiological process necessary for male health.
-In healthy men, estradiol helps regulate libido, erectile function, sperm production, and bone mineral density.
+A 2016 review in Asian Journal of Andrology notes that estradiol in men helps regulate libido, erectile function, spermatogenesis, and bone mineral density.[1]
 The problem arises when the influx of testosterone from therapy outpaces the body’s ability to regulate this conversion, leading to a condition known as hyperestrogenism.
-Current clinical data suggests that approximately 15 to 20 percent of men on injectable testosterone develop elevated estrogen levels that require management.[2]
+Current clinical data suggest that approximately 15 to 20 percent of men on injectable testosterone develop elevated estrogen levels that require management.[2]

 How it works